-Like many other beautiful lakes in California, Lake Arrowhead is the result of a dam that was constructed at the turn of the 20th century in the San Bernardino Mountains.
+Like many other beautiful lakes in California, Lake Arrowhead results from a dam constructed in the San Bernardino Mountains at the turn of the 20th century.
 The lake was named for a natural rock formation in the area that resembles an arrowhead.

-Today, the lake is known as a small resort town and offers many of the same outdoor activities as Big Bear, like water skiing, fishing, backpacking, and anything that has something to do with the outdoors.
+Today, the lake is known as a small resort town and offers many of the same outdoor activities as Big Bear, like water skiing, fishing, backpacking, and anything related to the outdoors.

 Lake Arrowhead also has a cute, upscale town center that’s ideal for shopping, strolling around, and taking a break from your recreational activities.
 One of the best ways to experience Lake Arrowhead is by renting a cabin.
 But some of the lake cabins at Lake Arrowhead aren’t exactly tiny.
 The luxury lake town excels in providing large cabins with plenty of room to relax.

 Try Bracken Fern Manor for your winter escape to Lake Arrowhead, which comes with a ski equipment rental service, ten bedrooms, and ten bathrooms, or the slightly less extravagant Mighty Pines vacation home, a lovely cabin in the woods about 10 minutes to The Village.
 Lake Arrowhead is the ideal destination when you’re looking for lakes with cabins in California.